I Thessalonians 4:13-5:11

 A. The Question

 We come at the question a little differently.
 We understand.
-We have perceived that death is not the end.
-We have heard that Christ will receive those who have died knowing Him.
+We know that death is not the end.
+We know that Christ will receive those who have died knowing Him.
 Understanding is not our problem.
 Our problem is trust.
 Our problem is, “do we really believe these promises.”
 When someone dies, we ask ourselves, “do I believe that what God has promised about eternal life will really happen.”
 When death threatens us, we have to make a decision about whether we are able to put ourselves into the hand of God and walk over the threshold to eternal life.
 We wonder, “Are these promises really true?”

 B. The Answer